cloudfoundry/docs-bosh/content/cpi-config.md

 * **properties** [Hash, required]: Set of properties to provide to the CPI for each call so that CPI can authenticate and provision resources in an IaaS.

 !!! note
     Properties will vary depending on the CPI you're trying to use.
 These are the `Global Configuration` of a given CPI.
-See <a href="cpi-config.html#cpi-config">a complete list of the CPI properties</a>.
+See [a complete list of the CPI properties](cpi-config.md#cpi-config).

 OpenStack example: